Advestis/.github/profile/README.md

 * [RIPE](https://github.com/Advestis/RIPE) (forked from [thibaulthans/RIPE](https://github.com/thibaulthans/RIPE)) : Implementation of a rule based prediction algorithm called RIPE
 * [RICE](https://github.com/Advestis/RICE) : Implementation of a rule based prediction algorithm called RICE (Rule Induction Covering Estimator).
 RICE is a deterministic and interpretable algorithm, for regression problem.
 * [Color and Style Cycler](https://github.com/Advestis/color-style-cycler) : Cycler for matplotlib.
 Can cycle through combination of colors and line or marker styles
 * [AdTypingDecorators](https://github.com/Advestis/adtypingdecorators) : Python decorators allowing to check and/or enforce types in functions' arguments based on typing hints

+## Our public repositories associated to published papers

+* [Elsevier Energy and AI 2022]((https://github.com/Advestis/els_paper) : Repository for the Elsevier Energy and AI 2022 paper "Stress Testing Electrical Grids: Generative Adversarial Networks For Load Scenario Generation"

 ## Public packages developped by our team